axuan25/kaa-docker/README.md

-Greetings,

-Thanks for checking out this repository.
+Greetings, and thanks for checking out this repository.
 You will find here an easy-to-use Docker image to launch a single-node Kaa server in just a few clicks.
 If you don't know about Kaa, check out their home page: http://www.kaaproject.org.

 ![](http://www.kaaproject.org/wp-content/themes/jupiter/images/logo-kaa-with-eyebrows-01.svg?cd593a)